LinkedIn Ads Scraper

 Example A โ Simple keyword search

-The fastest way to get started.
-Enter one or more keywords; each runs its own search and the results are merged.
+The fastest way to start.
+Each keyword runs its own search and the results are merged and deduplicated.

 {"keywords": ["marketing automation", "sales enablement"],"maxResults": 500}